mixxxdj/mixxx/source/glossary.rst

    MIDI controller
      An external hardware device that generates and transmits :term:`MIDI` data to MIDI-enabled hardware or software (e.g. Mixxx).
-Usually connected to your computer via USB, MIDI controllers allows you to control audio applications among others.
+Usually connected to your computer via USB, MIDI controllers allow you to control audio applications among others.
 Many DJs prefer to control DJ software using physical knobs, faders, and wheels instead of using a computer keyboard.

    HID controller
      An external hardware device that generates and transmits :term:`HID` data to HID-enabled hardware or software (e.g. Mixxx).
-Connected to your computer via USB, HID controllers allows you to control audio applications among others.
+Connected to your computer via USB, HID controllers allow you to control audio applications among others.
 Many DJs prefer to control DJ software using physical knobs, faders, and wheels instead of using a computer keyboard.
 Besides the known DJ controllers also keyboards, mice and game controllers are some of the most popular HID devices.
-Compared to :term:`MIDI` it also allows to use of advanced features like found on modern :term:`CDJ`, e.g. display screens and high-resolution jogwheels.
+Compared to :term:`MIDI` it also allows use of advanced features such as those found on modern :term:`CDJs <CDJ>`, e.g. display screens and high-resolution jogwheels.

    vinyl control